Josef-Friedrich/phrydy/README.rst

      - ``official``, ``promotional``, ``bootleg``, ``pseudo-release``
    * - albumtype
      - common
-     - The MusicBrainz album type; the MusicBrainz wiki has a list of type names
+     - The primary MusicBrainz release group type; the MusicBrainz wiki has a list of type names.
      - ``album/soundtrack``
    * - albumtypes
      - common
-     - albumtypes
+     - The MusicBrainz release group types; the MusicBrainz wiki has a list of type names.
-     -
+     - ``['album', 'soundtrack']``
    * - arranger
      - common
      - A musician who creates arrangements.